A Day in the Life of an Investment Banking Analyst

 12:30 AM – I finish up and production starts printing the presentations.
 Associate #2 comes over to “supervise” the production and review the finished product.

 1:00 AM – I notice an inconsistency on 1 slide – stock prices have been updated earlier in the presentation but not here.
-Time to check over everything again.
+Time to check over everything again, just to maintain those required investment banking hours.

 2:00 AM – We’re done re-checking every single page for the same mistake now.
 Time to re-print.